huggingface/huggingface_hub/docs/source/en/guides/integrations.md

    2. The decoder expects as input raw data (typically a dictionary) and reconstruct the initial object.
 This will be used when loading the model with `from_pretrained`.
 3. Add a type annotation to the `__init__` signature.
 This is important to let the mixin know which type is expected by the class (and therefore which decoder to use).

+For the sake of simplicity, the encoder/decoder functions in the example above are not robust.
+For a concrete implementation, you would most likely have to handle corner cases properly.

 ## Quick comparison